juusokasperi/memarena/README.md

 2. Now `arena_init` will allocate the full `MEMARENA_DEFAULT_SIZE` immediately on startup.
 3. `arena_alloc` will return `NULL` if you exceed the fixed size.

-When running in fixed mode, you might want to increase the block size.

 ```c
 // Usage in fixed Mode